 We have found our investment philosophy and approach to be especially appropriate for nonprofit organizations as we combine the role of an investment consultant and an investment manager to provide an integrated approach to managing and meeting return objectives.
 We find that the work we do with institutional clients has a way of benefiting all our clients because of the research and rigor required by those organizations.

 We believe that our clients are best served through independent advice provided without the conflicts of interest of custody and pricing of investments.
 Therefore, we partner with respected organizations, such as Charles Schwab & Company and Fidelity Brokerage Services, LLC, who provide the custodial services for the majority of our clients’ assets.
 We then implement our investment management services through a Limited Power of Attorney arrangement.
 This arms-length relationship provides an important additional layer of security and service to our clients.

-We currently have 16 principals and approximately 50 employees, with over $6.8 billion in assets under management.
+We currently have 16 principals and approximately 50 employees, with almost $6.8 billion in assets under management.
 The firm is owned and operated by its principals.
 For employees who are not principals, we have established a profit-sharing pool that provides incentives to help retain our key talent.

 As an independent registered investment advisor, we have a fiduciary duty to always act in your best interest.
 We earn a fee for managing your assets, not for investing in particular products.
 This eliminates conflicts of interest, ensuring that every investment we select for your portfolio is based on your needs, not because we are compensated for recommending it.
 Our fees are based on assets under management and typically range from 0.3% to 1.0%.
 Our fee percentage decreases as the asset level increases.
 Please don’t hesitate to contact us if you want to discuss this further.